COMODO-research/Geogram.jl/README.md

 ## Description
 This project is a Julia wrapper for the [geogram C++ project](https://github.com/BrunoLevy/geogram).

 For the moment the only functionality exposed by this wrapper is the remeshing (`vorpalite`) functionality in Geogram, which enables smooth remeshing of surfaces.
-Secondly the wrapper currently works by exporting a .obj file, calling geogram as an external executable using `run` with desired parameters set, and importing of the output .obj file.
+Secondly the wrapper currently works by exporting a .obj file, calling Geogram as an external executable using `run` with desired parameters set, and importing of the output .obj file.
 In the future the wrapper should feature a more complete and efficient interface by directly interfacing with the C++ code through Julia (e.g. using `ccall`).

 ![](assets/img/ggremesh_example_01.png)